 You can wait for free giveaways from electronics stores or computer stores.
 Or you can make one yourself using the variety of options listed above.

-And since you’re on this “free” kick, you might want to check out ways to get access to the internet for free.
+And since you’re on this “free” kick, you might want to check out ways to access the internet for free.

-Take advantage of all of the money-saving tips on The Coupon Project and then use your savings toward a long-awaited financial goal.
+Take advantage of the money-saving tips above, and then use your savings toward a long-awaited financial goal.